 - To serve as an example of sustainable urban agriculture through the exploration of local food production.

-The Farm currently grows and sells a variety of seasonal produce using organic practices direct to campus dining.
-The Farm also hosts an annual flower and vegetable plant start sale in April.
+The Farm currently grows a variety of seasonal produce using organic practices, selling all of our food directly to Butler’s campus dining services provider, Bon Appétit.
+Each April, we also host an annual flower and vegetable plant start sale that is open to the community.

 A Place for Growth

 Through internships, research projects, volunteer opportunities, and more, Butler students can gain hands-on experience in the fields of food systems, agriculture, and agroecology.
 The Farm also serves as an outdoor classroom, with curricular ties to courses from a variety of disciplines across campus.

 For more than a decade, The Farm at Butler has been a place for people to connect with the world and one another.